Zhenxintao/MiniVLA/README.md

 </p>

-MiniVLA is a modular and deployment-friendly Vision-Language-Action (VLA) framework, built on top of [OpenVLA-Mini](https://github.com/Stanford-ILIAD/openvla-mini) and optimized for **edge deployment** with TensorRT acceleration.
+MiniVLA is a lightweight, modular, and deployment-friendly Vision-Language-Action (VLA) framework.
+It is built on top of [OpenVLA-Mini](https://github.com/Stanford-ILIAD/openvla-mini), and further optimized for **edge deployment** through a hybrid acceleration pipeline.

+Key features include:
+- ⚡ **TensorRT acceleration**: Vision Encoder and LLM (Qwen-0.5B) exported into ONNX / TensorRT engines, reducing latency and GPU memory usage.
+- 🖥️ **Edge-oriented design**: validated on 8 GB VRAM devices (RTX 4060 Laptop GPU) as a proxy for Jetson Orin Nano, achieving efficient memory utilization and real-time inference.
+- 🌐 **FastAPI-based online service**: transforms offline evaluation scripts into a reusable inference API (`/act`), enabling interactive control.
+- 🔄 **Hybrid PyTorch + TensorRT pipeline**: ensures compatibility and fallback while maximizing acceleration benefits.

 ---

 ## 📦 Installation & Reproduction Guide

-We provide a complete step-by-step installation and reproduction pipeline for **OpenVLA-Mini + Prismatic + LIBERO90**.
+This section provides step-by-step instructions to install **MiniVLA** and set up the hybrid acceleration pipeline (TensorRT + PyTorch) for **edge deployment** (e.g., Jetson Orin Nano or 8GB-class GPUs).

+The pipeline includes:
+- Installing the MiniVLA project and its dependencies
+- Enabling TensorRT acceleration for the Vision Encoder and LLM
+- Preparing LIBERO for task evaluation

 ### Quick Start